-The Horticulture Graduate Coordinator (Dr. Preston K. Andrews, 509-335-3603, Johnson Hall 155E) along with Dr. Dorrie Main (509-335-2774, Johnson Hall 45) are Co-Chairs of the Executive Committee, with responsibilities to: a) direct the Executive Committee in carrying out its functions, b) serve as a contact person with the Graduate School regarding policies and activities, c) be responsible for an initial orientation meeting with new graduate students to explain the policies and procedures of the Graduate School and the Horticulture Graduate Program, and d) actively recruit prospective students and arrange for initial contacts with Horticulture Graduate Faculty.
+The Horticulture Graduate Coordinator Dr. Dorrie Main (509-335-2774, Johnson Hall 45) is Chair of the Executive Committee, with responsibilities to: a) direct the Executive Committee in carrying out its functions, b) serve as a contact person with the Graduate School regarding policies and activities, c) be responsible for an initial orientation meeting with new graduate students to explain the policies and procedures of the Graduate School and the Horticulture Graduate Program, and d) actively recruit prospective students and arrange for initial contacts with Horticulture Graduate Faculty.